 What's the difference between Institutional and Departmental Awards?

 For the purposes of SEA Change, an "Institution" is everything that falls under a single Integrated Postsecondary Education Data System (IPEDS) ID.
 Truly transformative, systemic change means closely examining not only the quantitative aspects, the numbers, but also the qualitative ones—the underlying structures, systems, policies, practices, climate, and culture at an institution.
 The focus is on governance, accountability, resource allocation, climate, enrollment, hiring, promotion, retention and other structures, systems and processes that pose barriers to inclusion of all talent.
 Using an iterative approach based on self-assessment — not comparisons across institutions — the SEA Change certification (Awards) recognize institutions for asking tough questions, using an evidence-based approach to find answers, and taking action on an ongoing basis.

 Institutional awards focus primarily on overall structures, systems, policies and practices, climate, and the makeup of faculty and administrators.
-Exploration of the graduate student and undergraduate student populations and faculty is required, although it is recognized that the most meaningful, in-depth assessment of student issues is likely done at the departmental or school level due to the individuality and high impact of each discipline’s leadership, governance structures, processes, faculty, and culture.
+Exploration of the graduate student and undergraduate student populations is cursory, because it is recognized that the most meaningful, in-depth assessment of student issues is likely done at the departmental or school level due to the individuality and high impact of each discipline’s leadership, governance structures, processes, faculty, and culture.